 Must Have Toddler Toys for Independent Play

-Before the quarantine hit, we had a great routine in place.
+Before the pandemic and accompanying quarantine hit, our family had a great routine in place.
 My eldest went to school for half the day, while my youngest stayed home.
 My youngest typically had a wonderfully long nap that would last until I had to pick up my eldest.
 This allowed me to get work done and even catch up on some chores around the house.
 But with the quarantine both kids are at home EVERY DAY and this has created some challenges.

 While I’d love to say that I’m the type of parent that scavenges Pinterest for fun and exciting projects, I’m not.
-I’m the type of parent that loves going on walks with my kids, running around the yard and playing with toys on the floor.
-But I’m also the type of parent that does not want to dedicate all my free time to entertaining my children, so I had to turn for help to toys that can help do that with minimal (if any) involvement from me.
+I’m the type of parent that loves going on walks with my kids, running around the yard, and watching an occasional Disney movie from my childhood.
+While I enjoy playing with toys with my sons, I do need time to work and tend to some house chores.
+And that’s why I stocked up on toys that can be used for independent play and teach my toddlers more independence.

 So here are some great toddler toys that keep my rambunctious boys entertained and playing independently.